 The Three Creek Century consists of two ~50 mile loops and two ~25 mile loops which may be combined to create route of 25, 50, 75 or 100 miles.
 All return you back to the start point at the Penn Twp Fire Company.
 There is also the option of the 18 mile ride on the Cumberland Valley Rail Trail (no cue sheets needed)

-Big Spring Meander (51.5 miles) – This pleasant ride earns its title by following the meandering paths of the Yellow Breeches, Big Spring, and the Conodoguinet Creeks.
+Big Spring Meander (50.8 miles) – This pleasant ride earns its title by following the meandering paths of the Yellow Breeches, Big Spring, and the Conodoguinet Creeks.
 It is mostly level riding through rural Cumberland County, but does contain some long gradual hills.
-The rest stops are at the Cumberland Valley Rail trailhead in Newville (bathrooms and water only) and Shippensburg Township Park.
-Total elevation gain is 1,732 ft.
+The rest stops are at the Cumberland Valley Rail trailhead in Newville and Shippensburg Township Park.
+Total elevation gain is 1,809 ft.

 If you are riding the entire Century, we recommend that you begin your day with one of the ~50 mile routes.